VijayPenmetsa/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline Project

+### This project is a part of data science Nanodegree

 ### Dependencies
 - Latest version of Python
 - ML libraries : NumPy, SciPy, Pandas, Sciki-Learn